-So on the old twimii site I had a recipe for mayonnaise but it’s just so much easier to make it in the blender/mixer.
+So on the old twimii site I had a recipe for mayonnaise made by hand.
+But it’s just so much easier to make it in the blender/mixer.
 I’ve got to admit though *hangs head in shame* I often buy mayonnaise now.
-So these days when I make this it’s because I’ve run out, need some and it’s just easier to whip some up in the mixer.
+So these days when I make this it’s because I’ve run out.
+And for some reason can’t make it to the shops.

 Mayonnaise is messy.
-It’s easy enough to make homemade mayonnaise in a food mixer but making it this way sometimes results in a very processed taste as well as a slightly rubbery texture.
-And sometimes, usually when I try making it with just 2 egg yolks, the egg curdles, and whenever that happens you have to start from the beginning again.
+It’s easy enough to make homemade mayonnaise in a food mixer.
+But making it this way can result in a very processed taste and a slightly rubbery texture.
+Also sometimes when I try making it with just 2 egg yolks, the egg curdles, and whenever that happens you have to start from the beginning again.

 After a couple of years of trying to get a recipe that will work every time and tastes right I have in the last couple of months hit on the right formula.
 Finally…